 The foundation for the 2017 GO Bond will be based on Elevate 2020, the city’s 2015-2020 Six-Year Capital Improvement Plan, which identifies Denver’s major city asset rehabilitation needs and new investment opportunities in capital infrastructure.
 A list of the projects that are being considered in the 2017 GO bond can be found here.

-The list presented to City Council in July 2017 represents a $937 million investment package - $887 million in projects and $50 million in contingency.
-This bond capacity would not require a tax increase.
+The final package of projects that were referred to the November ballot by City Council are valued at $937 million- $887 million in projects and $50 million in contingency.
+This bond does not require a tax increase